-Free Dress is allowed on your birthday or 1⁄2 birthday (if your birthday falls outside of the school year).
-Birthday treats may be sent to school on your birthday or half-birthday only if the treats are brought for all members of the student's advisory or all members of the student's grade level (if distributed during lunch).
+Free Dress is allowed on your birthday or half birthday (if your birthday falls outside of the school year).
+Birthday treats may be sent to school only if the treats are brought for all members of the student's advisory or all members of the student's grade level (if distributed during lunch).